C3–C4 Cervical Spine Sprain

 Blood Supply

-Tiny branches from the vertebral arteries and ascending cervical arteries feed the ligaments and surrounding tissues at C3–C4, bringing oxygen and nutrients.
+Tiny branches from the vertebral and ascending cervical arteries feed the ligaments and surrounding tissues at C3–C4, bringing oxygen and nutrients.

 Nerve Supply